mxrcode/cossacks-3-fow-remover/README.md

 The Cossacks Memory Reading program is a tool for learning about memory reading&writing in C++, and is not intended for malicious or illegal purposes.
 If you choose to use this code part, do so only for educational purposes and in a legal and ethical manner.

 ## License
-This software is released under the LGPL-3.0 License, see LICENSE.
+This software is released under the MIT License, see LICENSE.